appscode/blog/content/post/kubedb-v2024.03.16/index.md

 ## RabbitMQ

-This release includes Grafana dashboards for easier monitoring of KubeDB managed RabbitMQ.
+This release includes Grafana dashboards for easier monitoring of KubeDB-managed RabbitMQ.
 The grafana dashboards shows several RabbitMQ specific data, status and diagram of memory and cpu consumption.
 You can check the dashboard to see the overall health of your RabbitMQ servers easily.
-As usual KubeDB provided Grafana dashboards comes in a bundle of three - Summary dashboard for overall monitoring of the database cluster, Database dashboard for database insights and Pod dashboard for monitoring database pods specifically.
+As usual KubeDB-provided Grafana dashboards comes in a bundle of three - Summary dashboard for overall monitoring of the database cluster, Database dashboard for database insights and Pod dashboard for monitoring database pods specifically.
 A step-by-step guide to monitoring is given [here]( https://github.com/appscode/grafana-dashboards/tree/master/rabbitmq) We have also added configurable alerting support for KubeDB RabbitMQ.
-You can configure Alert-manager to get notified when a metrics of rabbitmq servers exceeds a given threshold.
+You can configure Alert-manager to get notified when a metrics of RabbitMQ server exceeds a given threshold.
 Here's a preview of RabbitMQ alert dashboard.
 The dashboard shows an alert has been triggered for cluster being in critical state.

 ![RabbitMQ Alert Dashboard](images/kubedb-rabbitmq-alert.png)